orc-analytics/Orca/README_v2.md

 # Orca

-Orca is a free and open-source (FOSS) analytics orchestration framework that makes it easy for development and product teams to extract insights from timeseries data.
-It provides a structured and scalable way to schedule, process, and analyze data using a flexible DAG-based architecture.
+Orca is a analytics orchestration framework that makes it easy for development and product teams to extract insights from timeseries data.
+It provides a structured and scalable way to schedule, process, and analyse the data using a time window based triggering mechanism and a flexible DAG-based architecture.
+All of this combined makes it seamless to tweak the Cost <-> Availability <-> Accuracy tradeoff that is always present in timeseries processing.

 ## ✨ Features

-- **Pluggable processors:** Register processors dynamically and scale horizontally.
+- **Pluggable processors:** Register cross-language processors dynamically and scale horizontally
-- **Window-based execution:** Define regions of interest (windows) to trigger algorithms.
+- **Window-based execution:** Define regions of interest (windows) to trigger algorithms
-- **DAG execution engine:** Automatically handles dependencies and triggers algorithms.
+- **Execution engine:** Automatically handles algorithm dependencies and execution order, without you having to worry about the [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-- **PostgreSQL support:** Built-in datalayer for Postgres, with extensibility for others.
-- **gRPC API:** Fast and language-agnostic communication.
+- **Abstracted storage layer:** Growing list of data storage solutions available for your analytics.
+Currently supported databases:
+  - PostgresSQL
+  - BigQuery (in progress)
+  - RDS (in progress)

 ## 🚀 Getting Started

+Download the latest Orca binary:

 ### 1. Install Orca